Strong Secrecy for Cooperative Broadcast Channels: Introduction

 To the best of our knowledge, we present here the first resolvability-based Marton code.
 This is also a first demonstration of the likelihood encoder's usefulness in the context of secrecy for channel coding problems.
 From a broader perspective, our resolvability result is a tool for proving strong secrecy in settings with Marton coding.
 As a special case, we derive the secrecy-capacity region of the SD-BC (without cooperation) where the message of the deterministic user is confidential - a new result that has merit on its own.
 The structure of the obtained region provides insight into the effect of secrecy on the coding strategy for BCs.
 A comparison between the cooperative PD-BC with and without secrecy is also given.

-The results are visualized by considering a Blackwell BC (BBC) \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977} and a Gaussian BC.
-An explicit strong secrecy-achieving coding strategy for an extreme point of the BBC region is given.
-Although the BBC's input is ternary, to maximize the transmission rate of the confidential message only a binary subset of the input's alphabet is used.
+The results are visualized by considering a Blackwell BC (BW-BC) \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977} and a Gaussian BC.
+An explicit strong secrecy-achieving coding strategy for an extreme point of the BW-BC region is given.
+Although the BW-BC's input is ternary, to maximize the transmission rate of the confidential message only a binary subset of the input's alphabet is used.
 As a result, a zero-capacity channel is induced to the other user, who, therefore, cannot decode any of the secret bits.
-Further, we show that in the BBC scenario, an improved subchannel (given by the identity mapping) to the legitimate receiver does not increase the strong secrecy-capacity region.
+Further, we show that in the BW-BC scenario, an improved subchannel (given by the identity mapping) to the legitimate receiver does not increase the strong secrecy-capacity region.

 This paper is organized as follows.
 Section \ref{SEC:preliminaries} provides preliminaries and restates some useful basic properties.
 In Section \ref{SEC:soft_covering} we state a resolvability lemma.
 Section \ref{SEC:BC} introduces the cooperative BC with one confidential message and gives an inner bound on its strong secrecy-capacity region.
 The secrecy-capacity regions for the SD and PD scenarios are then characterized.
 In Section \ref{SEC:SDBC_cooperation_effect} the effect of secrecy constraints on the optimal cooperation protocol is discussed.
 Section \ref{SEC:secrecy_effect} compares the capacity regions of SD- and PD-BCs with and without secrecy.
 Blackwell and Gaussian BCs visualise the results.
 Finally, proofs are provided in Section \ref{SEC:proofs}, while Section \ref{SEC:summary} summarizes the main achievements and insights of this work.